-There are two main types of hair loss in women: triggered and genetic.
-Genetic hair loss happens to women who are already predisposed to thinning and loss of hair, and they will lose their hair gradually, over the course of many years.
-Sadly, there is not much one can do in this case except to accept it and embrace it, and wear the look proudly because we are all beautiful in a unique way.
-Your hair does not make you, and you are beautiful no matter what it looks like.
-The important thing to focus on is self-love, building confidence, and looking past the surface, to the inner beauty.
-If you are suffering from Androgenic Alopecia, talk to your doctor and see what the appropriate steps are to at least slow down the hair loss.
+There are two main types of hair loss: triggered and genetic.
+Genetic hair loss happens is you are already predisposed to thinning and loss of hair, and you will lose their hair gradually, over the course of many years.
+Sadly, there is not much to do in this case except accept it, embrace it and wear the look proudly because we are all beautiful in a unique way.
+Your hair does not make you, and you are beautiful no matter what you look like.
+The important thing to focus on is self-love, building confidence and looking past the surface to inner beauty.
+If you are suffering from androgenic alopecia, talk to your doctor and see what the appropriate steps are to at least slow down the hair loss.

-The triggered hair loss is, as the name says, caused by a trigger.
+Triggered hair loss is, as the name says, is caused by a trigger.
 The trigger can be stress, improper nutrition, vitamin deficiency, illness, or unhealthy crash diets.
-Let’s explore some of these triggers:
+Let’s explore some of these triggers.

 Living a life full of stress is a recipe for disaster, both for your mental and physical health.
-Apart from the obvious side effects such as weight loss or gain, stomach problems, skin breakouts, constant crying, irritability, and inability to function, another side effect of stress is hair loss.
+Apart from the obvious side effects such as weight loss or gain, stomach problems, skin breakouts, constant crying, irritability and inability to function, another side effect of stress is hair loss.
 Dealing with a lot of stress and anxiety is hard, and there is no simple cure for it.
-The best thing you can do is seek help, whether from a loved one of a therapist and practicing meditation and letting go to alleviate stress.
+The best thing you can do is seek help, whether from a loved one or a therapist and practicing meditation.

-Many women experience hormonal imbalance at some point in their lives, and it can be stressful and cause a lot of issues, including hair loss.
-Low estrogen and high androgen levels can wreak havoc in your body and cause the shortening of the hair’s life cycle.
-Polycystic Ovarian Syndrome and thyroid issues can be the cause, so go to your doctor and do a hormone test to see where you stand.
+Many people experience hormonal imbalances at some point in their lives, and it can be stressful and cause a lot of issues, including hair loss.
+Low estrogen and high androgen levels can wreak havoc in your body and cause the shortening of the hair’s lifecycle.
+Polycystic ovarian syndrome and thyroid issues can be the cause, so go to your doctor and do a hormone test to see where you stand.
 If your period starts acting up, it can be one of the symptoms of irregular hormonal activity.

 Vitamin B12 Deficiency

-Being deficient in vitamins, such as B12, can cause hair loss, low energy levels, and fatigue.
+Being deficient in vitamins, such as B12, can cause hair loss, low energy levels and fatigue.
 If you are a vegan, make sure to supplement as you are not getting B12 from food.
 Many vegans skip this step, but it is, unfortunately, essential if you want to keep your levels normal.
 There are even hair vitamins to help with your scalp and hair health.

 Can Hair Be Restored by Medical Means?

-Hair transplant is a form of cosmetic surgery that enables someone who can’t naturally grow hair to have it made possible through surgical intervention.
+Hair transplant is a form of cosmetic surgery that enables hair growth for someone who cannot naturally grow hair.
+It’s done through surgical intervention.
 The procedure consists of transplanting healthy follicles to areas where the follicles are no longer capable of producing hair.
 It’s important to keep in mind that hair transplant is not an instant fix.
 It can take over a year for hair implants to produce the full head of hair look that patients aspire towards.

 Are There Holistic Methods of Maintaining and Growing Hair?